wlbr/cl-marshal/README.md

 transient slots, that were not serialized, or to do other initialization tricks.

-There is a macro called coding idiom, that defines the language of the marshalling.
+There is a function called 'coding-idiom', that defines the language of the marshalling.
 The default vocabulary is quite verbose.
 In case you are going to send the objects through a network, you may want to change that to a shorter set of verbs.
 Well, I think there are better ways